YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * AIMG records are unique to DSE action and exist because those actions do not have a "logical" representation.
 * ALIGN records pad journal records so that every alignsize boundary (set with MUPIP SET JOURNAL and is visible in DSE DUMP FILEHEADER output) in the journal file starts with a fresh journal record.
 The sole purpose of these records is to help speed up journal recovery.
+* EOF records indicate all YottaDB images dropped interest in this journal file and the journal file was closed normally.
 * EPOCH records are status records that record information related to check pointing of the journal.
+* F prefixed records (FKILL, FSET, and FZKILL) indicate the first update in that region inside a ZTSTART fence.
+* G prefixed records (GKILL, GSET, and GZKILL) indicate second and later updates in that region inside a ZTSART fence.
-* NCTN records are the transaction numbers of the sequence of critical sections in the process and mark the database blocks of the globals as previously used but no longer in use in the bit maps.
+* INCTN records are the transaction numbers of the sequence of critical sections in the process and mark the database blocks of the globals as previously used but no longer in use in the bit maps.
+* KILL records indicate a database update caused by a KILL command.
-* PBLK records are the before-image records of the bit maps.
+* PBLK records are the before-image records of all the blocks.
+* PFIN records indicate a process/image dropped interest in the current journal file.
+* PINI records indicate a process/image-initiated update into the current journal file for the first time.
-* F prefixed records (FKILL, FSET, and FZKILL) indicate the first update in that region inside a ZTSTART fence
+* SET records indicate a database update caused by a SET command.
-* G prefixed records (GKILL, GSET, and GZKILL) indicate second and later updates in that region inside a ZTSART fence
-* T prefixed records (TKILL, TLGTRIG, TSET, TZKILL, TZTRIG, and TZTWORM) indicate the first update in that region inside a TSTART fence
+* T prefixed records (TKILL, TLGTRIG, TSET, TZKILL, TZTRIG, and TZTWORM) indicate the first update in that region inside a TSTART fence.
+* TCOM records indicate a TCOMMIT command.
+* TSTART records indicate a TSTART command.
-* U prefixed records (UKILL, ULGTRIG, USET, UZKILL, UZTRIG, and UZTWORM) indicate second and later updates in that region inside a TSTART fence
+* U prefixed records (UKILL, ULGTRIG, USET, UZKILL, UZTRIG, and UZTWORM) indicate second and later updates in that region inside a TSTART fence.
+* ZKILL records indicate a database update caused by a ZKILL command.
+* ZTCOM records indicate a ZTCOMMIT command.
+* ZTRIG records indicate a ZTRIGGER command.
+* ZTSTART records indicate a ZTSTART command.
+* ZTWORM records indicate a value for/from $ZTWORMHOLE (when replication is turned on).

 Legend (All hexadecimal fields have a 0x prefix.
 All numeric fields otherwise are decimal):